arnovb-github/CmcScriptNet.WPF/FilterBuilder/readme.md

 That being said, while part of **CmcScriptNet.WPF**, `FilterBuilder` is actually a standalone component that you can use in any other .Net solution, including PowerShell.

 ## What is it?
 It is a visual aide that will help you create the code syntax for a filter a Commence RM API.
-More specifically, `FilterBuilder` will construct the `pFilter` part of a filter used in the `ICommenceCursor`'s `SetFilter(String pFilter, Long nFlags)` method.
+It mimics the Filter dialog in Commence.
+Specifically, `FilterBuilder` will construct the `pFilter` part of a filter used in the `ICommenceCursor`'s `SetFilter(String pFilter, Long nFlags)` method.

+Say what?
+Well, it will help you with creating this filter (Commence Tutorial database):
+"As the second filter, give me all the people except those that have an 'R', but not an 'r', in their name, that are related to account 'Commence corporation'."

-Filters use DDE syntax and are easily the hardest part of programming with the Commence RM API.
+Filters use DDE syntax and that is easily the hardest part of programming with the Commence RM API.

-It mimics the *Filter* dialog in Commence.
+That syntax is:
+`[ViewFilter(2,CTCF,NOT,"Relates to","Contact","contactKey","Contains","R",1)]`

+Writing that by hand *and* getting it right is a challenge.

 It should be noted that using by [Vovin.CmcLibNet](http://cmclibnet.vovin.nl) you should never have to worry about that syntax, because `Vovin.CmcLibNet` offers an object-based approach to filtering, rather than a string approach.